10 Must-See Northland Attractions: Photo Locations in New Zealand

 Haruru Falls from the car park lookout.

-You walk along the foreshore to Waitangi, where you’ll find all about the history of the Treaty of Waitangi and the early history of New Zealand.
+You walk along the foreshore to Waitangi, where you’ll find out all about the history of the Treaty of Waitangi and the early history of New Zealand.

 Wakas at Waitangi